qkchung/esp32_apns_sender/README.md

 - Stores device tokens in NVS flash
 - Keys entries by IPv4 address string
 - Keeps separate send/block lists
+- Treats the send list as a whitelist of devices allowed to receive broadcasts
+- Treats the block list as a blacklist of devices whose registration or delivery is suppressed
 - Keeps separate sandbox/production namespaces
 - Preserves entries across reboots